-Hanesbrands Inc. Retirement Savings Plan
+Hanesbrands Inc. Hourly Retirement Savings Plan of Puerto Rico

 Name of issuer of the securities held pursuant to the plan and the address of its principal executive office:

 Hanesbrands Inc. 1000 East Hanes Mill Road Winston-Salem, North Carolina 27105